-The DCMP curriculum incorporates several existing frameworks and strategies that promote constructive and interactive student engagement.
+The DCMP curricular materials and instructor suggestions incorporate several existing frameworks and strategies that promote constructive and interactive student engagement (Laursen & Rasmussen, 2019).
 Other strategies can be incorporated at the instructor's discretion, although the goal should be to maintain a high level of cognitive engagement by students.